tidyverse/reprex/README.md

 -   on the clipboard and, optionally, in a file.
 -   Preview an HTML version in RStudio viewer or default browser.

-**WARNING**: currently this package assumes it's running on Mac OS!
-It's not very mature yet.

 ### Installation

 ``` r